Symbian9/qmapshack-doc-wiki/DocGisHowToRouting.md

 #!
 gpsbabel -i csv -f wpts-test5.csv -x  transform,rte=wpt -x nuketypes,waypoints -o gpx -F wpts-test5-rtpt.gpx
 ```
+which differs from above command by the gpsbabel filter options

+* *-x transform,rte=wpt* : transform the (way-)points found in input to routepoints
+* *-x nuketypes,waypoints* : remove the waypoints from the output

 This will display in QMapShack as